salvadormik9/ds4eeb_datavis1/README.md

   * It can bring out patterns in your data more clearly
 2. Storytelling
   * Consistent choice of color create a throughline in your papers and presentations
-  * Appropriate colors help reinform concepts for audience comprehension (e.g., hot treatment in RED, cold treatment in BLUE)
+  * Appropriate colors help reinforce concepts for audience comprehension (e.g., hot treatment in RED, cold treatment in BLUE)
 3. Accessibility
   * Accessible color palettes broaden access to your research for those with color vision deficiencies
   * Around 1/12 men and 1/200 women experience color vision deficiencies!